loukdev/LAllarme/README.md

 The last version is 1.5 beta (I didn't built any alpha version yet).

 Sometimes, the encodage made me crazy.
-This version has been coded on Windows 7 and you might use QString::fromAscii("msg") for each sentence which contains non-english characters (i.e : accents).
+This version has been coded on Windows 7 and you might use ``QString::fromAscii("msg")`` for each sentence which contains non-english characters (i.e : accents) if you have some mistakes.

 The original language is french and have been translated in english.
 Language selection in Options doesn't work yet.